andrewpokora/PersonalFinanceTracker/README.md

 ### Delete All Data with Categories
 Remove everything _including_ categories.
 This procedure has no rollback!
 After the test data is deleted, the button will no longer be active.

-### Why I have 2 buttons for deleting sample data instead of 1?
+### Why do I have 2 buttons for deleting sample data instead of 1?
 I did this because adding categories personally seems to me quite boring and annoying - therefore, it always seemed easier to me to slightly edit existing ones than to introduce them completely from scratch.
 Therefore, the user might want to delete all test data - but leave the categories.

 ## Accounts